We are now booking! Check out our guest rooms!

 5- I imagine that you encountered many difficulties during its construction.

 I could write a book about the difficulties.
 Above all, I have encountered many obstacles in terms of permits.
-I think that in this type of project, the bureaucracy should flow more efficiently because this makes potential investors who would like to do the same as me run away when they find out that they have to wait at least three years to start the work.
+In this type of project, the bureaucracy should flow more efficiently because this makes potential investors who would like to do the same as me run away when they find out they have to wait at least three years to start the work.

 6- How did you find this demolished mill because it was not in an accessible area?

 In September 2016, the owner of the rural house “El Cabezo,” which is in Valverde del Fresno, the last day I was here, asked me why I was sad, and I explained that the reason was that I had not found what I was looking for.
-Then he told me that the next day he would take me to see what I wanted, and so it was.
+Then he told me that he would take me to see what I wanted the next day, and so it was.
 I swear that I had seen this in a dream.
 The property was precisely what I was looking for, and the most curious thing was that there were initials that matched mine on the doors.
 That’s when I realized that my dream had come true.

-Possibly the President of the Junta de Extremadura will come for the inauguration because I don’t want it to be just a hotel, but a place where culture also converges.
-That’s why we have works of art by many artists hanging on the walls, we have recently had a book presentation with a writer, and we will also have an auction so that our guests can find culture as well as peace and quiet.
+Possibly, the President of the Junta de Extremadura will come for the inauguration because I don’t want it to be just a hotel but a place where culture converges.
+That’s why we have works of art by many artists hanging on the walls, we recently had a book presentation with a writer, and we will also have an auction so that our guests can find culture as well as peace and quiet.

 7- What kind of tourism is Aqua et Oleum focused on?

 Both regional and international tourism.
-The objective is that whoever comes can get to know the area, so there are rooms designed for locals and tourists.
+The objective is that whoever comes can get to know the area, so rooms are designed for locals and tourists.

-I have indeed traveled to many countries, but there comes a time when you think about what you are looking for, I thought about it, and the best thing is that I found it.
+I have traveled to many countries, but there comes a time when you think about what you are looking for.
+I thought about it, and the best thing is that I found it.

 9- Are you happy with the result?